Division of Applied Undergraduate Studies – Financial Aid Options

 Please note the information presented by such services is not verified or endorsed by New York University.

 The NYU School of Professional Studies (NYUSPS) Dean’s Undergraduate Scholars Program recognizes outstanding students within the School of Professional Studies community by awarding a $10,000 scholarship.
-Identifying the need among NYUSPS students, Dean Dennis Di Lorenzo established this annual merit-based scholarship to reward exemplary academic achievement, outstanding service, and committed involvement in the SPS community.
+Identifying the need among NYUSPS students, the School established this annual merit-based scholarship to reward exemplary academic achievement, outstanding service, and committed involvement in the SPS community.
 The Dean’s Scholars are required to serve as SPS Ambassadors, attend monthly roundtable meetings with the Dean, and participate as mentors to high school students in the NYUSPS High School Academy Aspire Program, a college preparatory program for students in the New York/Tri-State area who will be first-generation college students.
 All Dean’s Scholars are required to be physically present and available to participate in Dean’s Scholars’ events on the NYUSPS campus in New York City over the course of the full academic year (including 8 Saturdays), in addition to evenings during one week in July preceding the academic year (dates to be released in early Spring 2018).

 If selected as a Dean’s Scholar, you will: